colalb1/Interest-Rate-Forecasting/README.md

 The summation term represents multiple independent sources of stochastic noise that scale based on the current interest rate, each process with a unique distribution.
 The $(r(t-)\sigma_i)^{1 / \alpha_i}$ term is state-dependent volatility that provides additional realism via [volatility clustering](https://en.wikipedia.org/wiki/Volatility_clustering#:~:text=In%20finance%2C%20volatility%20clustering%20refers,be%20followed%20by%20small%20changes.%22).
 Each $(r(t-)\sigma_i)^{1 / \alpha_i}dZ_i^{\alpha_i}(t)$ term represents a different risk, allowing for varying degrees of tail behavior and jump densities for a more nuanced representation of market risks.

-In short, one may control the $\alpha_i$ and $\sigma_i$ terms for each to represent market conditions accurately at a given interest rate.
+In short, one may control the $\alpha_i$ and $\sigma_i$ terms for each risk to represent market conditions accurately at a given interest rate.